 A southwest-facing slope provides two key elements a buck will look for in a bedding area: headwind and sunshine.
 This allows them to smell danger long before they see it and seek out a little warmth in the colder months.
 Mature bucks will typically lay down with a thick stand of trees at their backs.
 This helps shield them from a predator attacking from the rear.
 It’s also harder for a hunter to see them when approaching downhill.

 Does are more likely to bed in the open than bucks.
-Once the hunting pressure increases, they may head to heavier cover, but until that happens you’ll likely catch them in the headlights in open fields.
+Once the hunting pressure increases, they may head to heavier cover.
+But until that happens, you’ll likely catch them in the headlights in open fields.
 Does will leave a body-sized impression in the field that you can easily spot in the daytime.
 Take a few minutes for a 360-degree view of the surroundings.
-If the cover is thick, sloped and near food and water, moving a stand or elevated blind to this area pronto may not be a bad idea.
+If the cover is thick, sloped and near food and water, move a stand or elevated blind to this area pronto.

-Where there's cover and food you have a really good chance of finding a deer bedding area.
+In areas with cover and food, you have a really good chance of finding a deer bedding area.

 If you have a sanctuary established on your property, deer will bed there.
-If you haven’t designated one or more on your property yet, now is a good time to start.
-We’ll get more into detail in another blog, but these are places that see no human activity.
+If you haven’t designated one or more on your property yet, it's an important feature to add.
+Sanctuaries are places that see no human activity.
 Period.
 Don’t hang trail cameras or stands in the sanctuary… unless you have to.
-The one exception is if there’s a big buck you’re hunting that won’t leave that general area and it’s getting toward the end of the season.
+The one exception is if there’s a big buck you’re hunting that won’t leave that general area, and it’s getting toward the end of the season.
 Make sure the wind is right, and really plan your entry and exit.
-But don’t get discouraged if you never see that buck again for the rest of the season because a slight feel of human presence and he’s gone.
+But don’t get discouraged if you never see that buck again for the rest of the season, because even the slightest feel of human presence can push him out.

 Bucks will also bed in the open, especially when pressure is low and weather is pleasant.
-When the temperature drops and precipitation falls is when he’s heading for the thicket.
+When the temperature drops and precipitation falls, that's when bucks head for the thicket.
 While an old buck’s bedding spots may change daily throughout the season, the landscape stays the same.
-At some point he’s going to revisit beds.
-Hopefully you catch him there.
+At some point, he’s going to revisit beds.
+Hopefully, you catch him there.